julien-muke/aws-serverless-ec2-instance-scheduler/README.md

 You now use the console's built-in code editor to replace the Hello world code that Lambda created with your own function code.

-Copy the following python code and paste it into the console's built-in code editor.
+Copy the following python code and paste in `lambda_function.py` file in the console's built-in code editor.

 Note: Replace the `region_name` to your corresponding region, and replace the `instance_id` to corresponding instance ID which you can find in the EC2 instance console where we've created one.